vorpalnet/blade/IAM.md

 reaches the muxer, so it is not in the file to be found later.
 A boundary is a change of party; a pause is an absence of content.

+**How the recorder knows the party changed.** Two ways, for the two places a recorder can sit.
+Downstream of the transferring application, the transfer's INVITE to the target routes through the recorder as a new initial request, and that is the boundary.
+Upstream, nearer the trunk, the transfer arrives as a re-INVITE on the far leg carrying the target's SDP, and the recorder reads the offer's origin line: a party moving its own media keeps its `o=` username and session id and moves only the version, so a changed origin identity is a changed party.
+Then the conversation closes, the party gets a fresh leg on the media server, and the next conversation opens on it.
+A change of address with the same origin is followed as a move inside one conversation, with a gap in the manifest saying so.
+Proven on 2026-09-09 with a caller that re-INVITEd under a new origin: one call, two complete conversations, the second starting under a second later, both under the same `call` attribute.

 ### Matching a caller against a record

 `${subject.<attribute>}` compares a record attribute against the *caller's* own,